Create a Vuser script in Eclipse

 VuGen also has an add-in for Eclipse developers that allows you to create JUnit tests that can be called directly from the testing application, such as LoadRunner Controller, without having to open them in VuGen.
 For details, see Develop a unit test using Eclipse (JUnit test).

-Make sure you have a supported JDK version installed on your machine (see the Supported Protocols documentation for all supported versions).
+Make sure you have a supported JDK version installed on your machine (see the Supported Protocols for all supported versions).

 After you install it: